Quick Guide to 4 Days in Ecuador

 • Cuy – guinea pig and usually served with potatoes.

-• Fritada De Chancho – slow cooked pork
+• Fritada De Chancho – slow-cooked pork

 Currency:

 In Ecuador, the United States Dollar is used as currency.
 Change in coins can be given in either Ecuadorian coins or American coins.
-It is very important to bring small non-torn bills; $20 are seen as $100 in Ecuador and torn bills are not accepted in most places.
+It is very important to bring small non-torn bills; $20 is seen as $100 in Ecuador and torn bills are not accepted in most places.
 Do bring lots of $1 for parking and tipping.
 ATMS/Banks are not easy accessible unless you’re in the city.
 Make sure you bring or take out as much as you will need during your stay.

 Hotels:

 Each night, Luis drives us around to find a decent and affordable hotel.
-Our preference includes being in the city for easy access to restaurants and bars, a place that serves free breakfast, free wifi, and for a room that is less than $70, including VAT.
-A 14% VAT tax is included in all hotel/hostel stay along with a 10% service tax.
+Our preference includes being in the city for easy access to restaurants and bars, a place that serves free breakfast, free wifi, and a room that is less than $70, including VAT.
+A 14% VAT tax is included in all hotel/hostel stays along with a 10% service tax.
 Most hotels, if not all, serve free breakfast which usually includes, fresh fruits, eggs, bread, coffee, and juice.
 Most hotels are also equipped with free wi-fi.

 Rooms will come with the bare minimum supply.
 There is usually 1 towel, 1 soap, and 1 shampoo.
-Remember to request for additional towels and toiletries before returning to the room.
+Remember to request additional towels and toiletries before returning to the room.

 Screen Shot 2017-05-31 at 2.50.27 PM